-Fabeha Monir is a Dhaka based visual journalist who uses still images and video to provide multi-faceted storytelling for editorial and non-profit clients.
-Her editorial clients include The Guardian, Stern Magazine, Elle Magazine, Al Jazeera News, BBC News, Nido, Tagesspiegel, Terra Metter Magazine, Kehitys-Utveckling magazine, Spiegel Online, Badische Zeitung, Sueddeutsche Zeitung, Zeit magazine, Zeit Campus, The Chronicle of Philanthropy, The Sydney Morning Herald, Devex, France 24, The New Humanitarian, Pacific News, Icarus Complex Magazine, The Chronicle for Higher Education, Medium, Zora Magazine etc
+Fabeha Monir is a Dhaka based visual journalist who uses still images, text and video to provide multi-faceted storytelling for editorial and non-profit clients.
+Her editorial clients include The New York Times, The Guardian, Stern Magazine, Elle Magazine, NRC, Al Jazeera News, BBC News, Nido, Tagesspiegel, Terra Metter Magazine, Kehitys-Utveckling magazine, Spiegel Online, Badische Zeitung, Sueddeutsche Zeitung, Zeit magazine, Zeit Campus, The Chronicle of Philanthropy, The Sydney Morning Herald, Devex, France 24, The New Humanitarian, Pacific News, NRC Handelsblad, Icarus Complex Magazine, The Chronicle for Higher Education, Medium, Zora Magazine etc

-She regularly reports and photographs for Bistandsaktuelt Daily News in Norway, on topics of aid and development.
+She regularly reports and photographs for Bistandsaktuelt Daily News in Norway as their Bangladesh Correspondent, on topics of aid and development.

-She has been commissioned by non-profits such as Oxfam, United Nations Development Programme (UNDP), Bill & Melinda Gates Foundation, Traidcraft, Nobel Women Initiative, Water Aid, Christian Aid, H&M Foundation, Human Appeal UK, Action Aid UK, People of Asia for Climate Solution etc. She is the Co-creator of VR + Documentary film on Immersive Storytelling of Rohingya Refugees funded by Davis projects for peace.
+She has been commissioned by non-profits such as Oxfam, United Nations Development Programme (UNDP), Bill & Melinda Gates Foundation, Norad, Traidcraft, Nobel Women Initiative, Water Aid, Christian Aid, H&M Foundation, Human Appeal UK, Action Aid UK, People of Asia for Climate Solution, Asia Coms Lab, Asian's Peoples Movement on Debt & Development, Every Mother Counts etc. She is the Co-creator of Virtual reality & Documentary film on Immersive Storytelling of Rohingya Refugees funded by Davis projects for peace.

 As a humanist photographer, she tells people-focused stories that explore the themes of social development, migration, gender violence, and forced exile in marginalized communities.
 She uses intimate and involved story-telling approach to communicate meaningfully about the human experience.
 In addition to English, she is fluent in Bangla, Hindi, and Urdu.